adityarajagopal/pytorch_training/README.md

 ==============================
 This repository provides a modular base to train CNNs using Pytorch.
 The list of files in the directory and their functions are described below.

+For details about **Now that I can see, I can improve: Enabling data-drive finetuning on CNNs on the edge**, please checkout https://github.com/adityarajagopal/pruning.git.

 pytorch\_training.yml
 -----------------------
 Anaconda config file that can be used to setup a conda environment with all the required dependencies.
 The list of dependencies can be found in this file.